 When T would ask if we could take a long trip, or cook some exotic dish, or climb an entire mountain, I would want to stay in my comfort zone.
 But before I would answer I would remind myself to accept how adventurous I had become these days and then I would go.
 I would travel, I would climb (huffing and puffing and red-faced at first) that whole mountain, and I would cook that exotic dish.
 By March of that year, I was mad crazy in love with my word of the year.

 That year the verse I stood on was – I can do all things through Christ who strengthens me. – Philippians: 4:13

 Also, the experiences I had that year were eye-opening.
 I have always loved to hike but I usually went to the same places over and over again.
-That year, I was reminded how big this amazingly wonderful world is, and how its every nook and cranny contain something beautiful.
+That year, I was reminded of how big this amazingly wonderful world is, and how it’s every nook and cranny contain something beautiful.
 And I started to want to capture it.
 To show everyone how blessed we are to live in this beautiful world.
 I stayed in awe of God’s massive and exquisite creativity.
 And I fell in love with photography all over again.
 Also, all of that hiking kept me in good enough shape so that I could eat all of that exotic food.
 Isn’t it nice when life delivers such balance?